MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-26/README.md

 Some annual data is collected for predicting feature year.
 - Income is collected from 2005 to 2018.
 - Population is collected from 2000 to 2021.
-- Rental price is collected from 2014 to 2018
+- Rental price is collected from 2000 to 2021.

 # Repository Directory
-- `notebooks`:
-  - `Summary Notebook.ipynb` includes the introduction and analysis of each step in this project.
-It also includes solution ideas for each problem.
+- `notebooks and folders` (please run them in the following order):
   - `Data Scraping` : This folder includes the files which collect data by web scraping.
-  - `Feature Engineering` : This folder mainly consider creating the useful attributes for project and merge dataset for solving question.
   - `Preprocessing` : This folder mainly preprocesses the data, extracts useful attribute from original dataset.
 The clean data will be stored in `data/curated` folder.
+  - `Feature Engineering` : This folder mainly consider creating the useful attributes for project and merge dataset for solving question.
+  - `Q1 Data Analysis.ipynb`, `Q2 Predict Growth Rate.ipynb`, `Q3 Liveability and affordability.ipynb` represent the solution algorithm for Question 1, 2, 3 respectively.
   - `Visualisation` : This folder includes files which the map the relative data on Victoria map.
-  - `Q1 Data Analysis.ipynb`, `Q2 Predict Growth Rate.ipynb`, `Q3 Liveability and affordability.ipynb` represent the solution algorithm for Question 1, 2, 3 respectively.
+  - `Summary Notebook.ipynb` includes the introduction and analysis of each step in this project.
+It also includes solution ideas for each problem.

-- `data`: contains raw and curated data
+- `data`: contains raw and curated data, not that `PTV` folder under `data/raw` cannot be directly downloaded via script because of website restrictions.
-- `plots`: contains all plot which created in all files.
+- `plots`: contains all plot which created from notebooks.

 # Requirements
 Some external package needs to be pip installed to perform some functionalities, see `requirements.txt`